Wintellect/MSLearn/Building an AI Web App with Flask and Python/includes/3-upload-photos.md

 ## Add support for uploading photos

 In this exercise, you will modify **index.html** and **app.py** so users can upload photos to the Web site.
-You can use any text editor you'd like to do the editing, but we recommend using Visual Studio Code — Microsoft's free, lightweight source-code editor for Windows, macOS, and Linux that features IntelliSense, integrated Git support, and more.
+You can use any text editor you'd like, but we recommend using Visual Studio Code — Microsoft's free, lightweight source-code editor for Windows, macOS, and Linux that features IntelliSense, integrated Git support, and more.

 1. If Visual Studio Code isn't installed on your PC, go to https://code.visualstudio.com/ and install it now.